KieniL/LaptopBatteryStatus/README.md

 For Running as Startup:
 Create Shortcut on Desktop.
 Go to Home.
 Type in "Ausführen".
-Type in shell:StartUp.
+Type in shell:startup.
 Copy the Shortcut there and the batch file will be run on startUp